iotJumpway/Intel-Examples/Intel-Movidius/IDC-Classification/README.md

 ## Preparing Your IDC Training Data

 For this tutorial, I used a dataset from Kaggle ( [Predict IDC in Breast Cancer Histology Images](https://www.kaggle.com/paultimothymooney/predict-idc-in-breast-cancer-histology-image "Predict IDC in Breast Cancer Histology Images") ), but you are free to use any dataset you like.
 I have uploaded the collection I used for positive and negative images which you will find in the **model/train** directory.
 Once you decide on your dataset you need to arrange your data into the **model/train** directory.
-Each subdirectory should be entitled with integers, I used 0 and 1 to represent positive and negative.
-In my testing I used 4400 positive and 4400 negative examples giving an overall training accuracy of 0.8716 and an average confidence of 0.96 on correct identifications.
+Each subdirectory should be named with integers, I used 0 and 1 to represent positive and negative.
+In my testing I used 4400 positive and 4400 negative examples giving an overall training accuracy of 0.8596 (See Training Results below) and an average confidence of 0.96 on correct identifications.
 The data provided is 50px x 50px, as Inception V3 was trained on images of size 299px x 299px, the images are resized to 299px x 299px, ideally the images would be that size already so you may want to try different datasets and see how your results vary.

 ## Finetuning Your Training Parameters